 What information does Rolled Alloys need to open an account for me?

 - Contact names, phone and fax numbers

 - Three trade references, preferably in the metals industry

 - Bank reference with account numbers and/or bank contact

 - Hardcopy of the purchase order the first time an order is placed.

 Does Rolled Alloys accept credit cards?

-We accept Master Card, Visa, and American Express.
+We accept Mastercard, Visa, American Express and Discover.